 - Feeding catfish, use 32% protein/small pellet

 Hopefully, this guide helps in selecting the correct feed for your pond.
-If you have any questions about specific situations or types of feed, email me at email@example.com, and I will help you select the proper feed.
+If you have any questions about specific situations or types of feed, email me at firstname.lastname@example.org, and I will help you select the proper feed.
 Of check out our YouTube video.

 See y’all down at the pond.